erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 This document describes the architecture of the **UrbanGeoPulse** application, as described in the [Background](#background) section. <br><br>
 When designing the architecture, a strong emphasis was put on the following qualities:

-- The application should be reliable and support very high load (per the population of NYC, specifically during rush hours).
+- The application should be fast (to support real-time needs such as the deployment of police resources and traffic control).
-- The application should be fast.
+- The application should be reliable and support very high load (to support the population of NYC, specifically the number of active mobile devices during rush hours).
-<p>To achieve these qualities, the architecture is based on the most up-to-date best practices and methodologies, ensuring high-availability and performance.</p>
+<p>To achieve these qualities, the architecture is based on the most up-to-date best practices and methodologies, ensuring performance and high-availability.</p>

 Here is a high-level overview of the architecture:
 ![Lucid](https://lucid.app/publicSegments/view/e27c2f23-c6ec-4091-a0ff-324d2729a915/image.jpeg 'System diagram')